knoxfighter/factorio-api-parser/README.md

 The goal of this project is to provide the factorio LUA API and the prototype definitions in a way, that computers can easily work with it.
 Currently, the lua-API is served as LUA files, and the prototype definitions are served as json files.
 If you want any other format or LUA dialect, just say so as Issue or create a Pull Request, I am happy to add it to the project/website.

+This project is still work in progress, thing might change over time.

 ## LUA-API
 The LUA-API has a few pages, where everything is available to download.